imsarath/imsarath.github.io/_pages/about.md

 ---

-Hello !!
-I am a Bioinformatician, working in Prostate Cancer Research Group at Department of Medical Epidemeology and Biostatistics (MEB), Karolinska Institute.
-I have been developing pipelines and tools to analyze Next Generation Sequencing (NGS) data for more than 7 years.
+Welcome to my professional page!
+I am an experienced Bioinformatician, currently engaged with the Prostate Cancer Research Group at the Department of Medical Epidemiology and Biostatistics (MEB), based at the prestigious Karolinska Institute in Sweden.
+My expertise primarily lies in the development of bioinformatics tools and pipelines, with a special focus on analyzing Next Generation Sequencing (NGS) data.
+Over the past seven years, my contributions have been instrumental in advancing our understanding of genomic data.
+In our research team, we developed the 'Autoseq-Snakemake', a custom pipeline tailor-made for ultra-deep sequencing of circulating tumor DNA (ctDNA) samples.
+This pipeline enables us to detect a wide array of genomic alterations with precision.
+My role involves continuous updates and integration of novel methodologies and tools to enhance our pipeline's capabilities.

+Additionally, I am responsible for establishing and managing clusters and Slurm on our High-Performance Computing (HPC) servers.
+This includes maintaining the entire production environment, ensuring its smooth operation and efficiency.

+My current focus is on the development of an RNA fusion pipeline using Snakemake.
+This project is particularly exciting as it involves integrating Whole Genome data, which is poised to bring new insights and advancements in the field of bioinformatics and genomic research.